Is Election Biblical?

 The journey continues.

-The Scripture that started my search was Romans 3:10-18 emp. verse 11 & 12b "There is NONE that understandth, there is none that seekth after God ... there is NONE that doeth good, no, not one."
+The Scripture that started my search was Romans 3:10-18 emp. verse 11 & 12b "There is none that understandth, there is none that seekth after God ... there is none that doeth good, no, not one."
 Couple those verses with John 6:44 & 65, "No man can come to Me, except the Father which hath sent Me draw him: and I will raise him up at the last day. - And He said, Therefore said I unto you, that NO man can come to Me, except it were given unto him of my Father."
-Most every Christian knows John 14:6 and that Jesus claimed He was the ONLY way to the Father.
-Why is it that no one preaches or teaches the fact that there is ONLY one way to get to Jesus and that is if the Father actively draws them to Him!
-As we have seen from the Roman's passage that NO ONE seeks after God, NO ONE!
+Most every Christian knows John 14:6 and that Jesus claimed He was the only way to the Father.
+Why is it that no one preaches or teaches the fact that there is only one way to get to Jesus and that is if the Father actively draws them to Him!
+As we have seen from the Roman's passage that no one seeks after God, no not one!
 Either you believe what is written or you rationalize your way to a lukewarm Christian walk which is akin to vomit in God's eyes.

 I spent two years (12/5/11 to 12/15/13) studying the doctrines of the Bible by daily journaling both Old and New Testament books by putting a code denoting the doctrine addressed and the scripture verse or passage.
 During this period I studied 23 books of the Bible and I found within these books, 63 verses or passages (226 individual verses in all) that addressed the doctrine of election alone.
 I found NO passages that directly addressed man's will in a positive manner when it came to godliness or salvation.

 - John 1:13 "Which are born (saved), not of blood, nor the will of the flesh, nor of the will of man, but of God."